 Do all properties sold at auction have something wrong with them?

 Auctions attract a variety of sellers with perfectly "normal" properties as well.
 We'll move on to these next.
+Take our free quiz in the mean time to learn whether auction is right for you and your property.

 1.3.
 Choosing auction due to "Personal" circumstances